 Ultimately, warrants lead to widely varying costs of capital for borrowers.
 It is a diversification technique that allows lenders to get greater returns from the companies that do the best, but often at the expense of those companies.

 If your company accepts an equity warrant and grows very well, the warrant may increase your cost of capital beyond financing options without warrants.
-However you may also have benefitted from a lower interest rate too so there is a clear trade-off to be made.
+However, you may also have benefitted from a lower interest rate, so there is a clear trade-off.

 Interested in calculating the cost of capital on a loan with an equity warrant?

 Pros and cons of equity warrants to borrowers:

 -Lower interest rate can be beneficial for growth.

 -Can cause a permanent place on your balance sheet/cap table – you don’t want too many of those hanging around and diluting you.

 -Having many shareholders can be hard to manage; things that should be simple become more challenging, e.g., shareholder approvals take longer.

 -Risk of having a bad or uncooperative shareholder.

 -Warrant put might come due and hurt cash flow when you need it most.